 Peer Review Proces

 Every article submitted to the editor will be selected through the Initial Review process by the Editorial Board.
-Then, the article will be sent to the reviewer and will enter the next selection by Anonymous Reviewer/Double Blind Review Process.
+Then, the article will be sent to the reviewer and will enter the next selection by Double Blind Review Process.
 At this stage, the editor will assign one (1) or more reviewers for each article.
 This process takes a maximum of one month.
 In each manuscript, the reviewers will assess the substance and technical aspects.
 The reviewers involved are experienced in managing and publishing prestigious journals spread at home and abroad.

 Initial Review Process of Manuscript